franc/coffee-site-monitor/README.md

 redirects should also be followed so as to verify content that would actually be displayed in the browser.

 I also wanted to do as much as possible in CoffeeScript.

-In the project's future everything with be CoffeeScript and it will focus on getting site config from MongoDB.
+In the project's future everything will be CoffeeScript and it will focus on getting site config from MongoDB.
 There will be a central deployment that will communicate with other instances that do the response testing, and take care of communication with users centrally.

 ##Install